cbordeman/Mvvm-Tools/README.md

 GOALS

-A.  Currently supports VS2015, but doesn't use Roslyn so should be able to port back to 2010, 2012, and 2013.
+1. Currently supports VS2015, but doesn't use Roslyn so should be able to port back to 2010, 2012, and 2013.
-B.  I currently use a pretty strong algorithm which scans all .cs and .vb files for matching types, but that won't work for all projects.
+2. I currently use a pretty strong algorithm which scans all .cs and .vb files for matching types, but that won't work for all projects.
 So, I want to add a way for the user to take a file's list of classes and return the view or viewmodel type.
 Perhaps in a small class implementing an interface...
-C.  Ability to add a viewmodel from the view automatically.
+3. Ability to add a viewmodel from the view automatically.
-D.  More features.
+4. More features.